 Nandi mandapam

 Nandi, the official vehicle of Lord Shiva will be seen in all his temples in front of the main mandapam.
-This Nandi is on lines with the other structures of the temple built out of single granite stone inside an open mandapam with beautiful art.
+This Nandi is in line with the other structures of the temple built out of single granite stone inside an open mandapam with beautiful art.
 It is one of the largest in the world weighing about 25 tonnes.
 The paintings inside the mandapam are so colorful and most of them are still crystal clear.
-In fact, the paintings all over the temple are still undamaged.
-Thanjavur museum has preserved several of these paintings and will help us understand the importance of them in the world of art.
+The paintings all over the temple are still undamaged.
+Thanjavur Museum has preserved several of these paintings and will help us understand their importance in the world of art.

 The Main Mandapam